 There are other physiologic and social issues that are undoubtedly affected by the difficulties of a job that requires constant travel and long periods of time away from home.
-Airline pilots and flight crews are twice as much at risk of melanoma as compared to the general population15 and issues with fatigue and circadian rhythms are well-documented^{16,17}.
-And the divorce rate for pilots is high, estimated to 75%18.
+Airline pilots and flight crews are twice as much at risk of melanoma as compared to the general population (Sanlorenzo et al., 2015) and issues with fatigue and circadian rhythms are well-documented (Brown & Antuñano, 2009; National Research Council, 2011).
+And the divorce rate for pilots is high, estimated to 75%, (Zimmer, 2014).
 Thus, reducing the number of humans needed to work in these difficult environments could have quality of life of implications.